Parents Misled by Cry-It-Out Sleep Training Report

 Mainstream parenting media are asserting once again that the cry-it-out sleep paradigm is harmless to babies—this time in the form of a two-paragraph morsel as one of the “sleep myths” Parents magazine “sets straight” in “Rest Assured” (July 2014 issue).
 The myth is listed as “crying it out is bad for your baby” and goes on to conclude that au contraire, “whatever sleep training method feels most comfortable for you is just fine.”
 Never mind how the baby feels.
 “Just fine”?
 Yikes!
 Parents typically does an excellent job educating and supporting parents to raise healthy, happy kids.
 But alarm bells went off for us when we read this lapse.

 Fortunately, most parents will feel decidedly uncomfortable leaving their baby to “cry-it-out,” since their natural response is to soothe and keep a baby calm.
-In fact, methods that leave the baby to cry are less effective in the home than is documented in sleep labs(link is external).
+In fact, methods that leave the baby to cry are less effective in the home than is documented in sleep labs.

 Unfortunately, over 2 million Parents readers have just been told that leaving babies to cry to the point of distress and beyond—to the point of potential neurological damage (Lyons, 2000)—has been proven safe and even that it’s proper childrearing (See prior post.
 For more studies showing the damaging effects of elevated cortisol, see Lyons, 200, Bremner, 1998, and MecEwen, 2003).
 It does this by ending with the prolific, misconception that has justified this practice for decades: “[Your baby] needs to learn the important lifelong skills of self-soothing and falling asleep on his own.”
 Nothing could be further from the truthfor a baby.